luzvpascal/MDPworkshop/README.md

 invisible(lapply(packages_to_install, install_if_not_installed))
 ```
 # Slides
-The folder slides contains the slides of the lecture and workshops.
+The folder slides contains the slides of the lecture and tutorial.

 # Tutorial and solutions